The Ultimate In Birding Tours

 SOCOTRA BIRDING TOUR: DETAILED ITINERARY

 Socotra: Day 1 Our expedition starts late this morning at Hadibo airport.
-Hadibo is the capital of Socotra island and we will spend five nights here in total (the other two will be spent on the remote island of Abd al Kuri)
+Hadibo is the capital of Socotra Island.
+We will spend seven nights at Hadibo (or five nights at Hadibo in total if two nights are spent on the remote island of Abd al Kuri, should we receive permission to visit)

-Socotra: Days 2-7 Socotra is a small archipelago of four islands and islets situated in the Indian Ocean off the Horn of Africa, some 500km south of the Arabian Peninsula.
-The Yemeni government-in-exile in theory administers Socotra on behalf of the Banu Afrar Mahra Sultanate of Qishn and Socotra, but the current reality is that the island is administered by the United Arab Emirates.
+Socotra is a small archipelago of four islands and islets situated in the Indian Ocean off the Horn of Africa, some 500km south of the Arabian Peninsula.
+The Yemeni government-in-exile, in theory, administers Socotra on behalf of the Banu Afrar Mahra Sultanate of Qishn and Socotra, but the current reality is that the island is under semi-occupation by Saudi Arabia.

-Socotra hosts a great selection of endemic bird species.
-The eleven currently-recognized endemics include Socotra Buzzard, Socotra Scops Owl, the strange Socotra Warbler, the drab Socotra Cisticola, the elegant Socotra Starling, Socotra White-eye, the neatly-patterned Socotra Sunbird, the colourful Socotra Sparrow, Abd al-Kuri Sparrow, the smart Socotra Golden-winged Grosbeak and the rare Socotra Bunting.
-The local forms of the Long-billed Pipit and Great Grey Shrike may also merit treating as full species (Socotra Pipit and Socotra Shrike respectively).
+The Socotra archipelago hosts a great selection of endemic bird species.
+The eleven currently recognised endemics of the islands include Socotra Buzzard, Socotra Scops Owl, the strange Socotra Warbler, the drab Socotra Cisticola, the elegant Socotra Starling, Socotra White-eye, the neatly-patterned Socotra Sunbird, the colourful Socotra Sparrow, Abd al-Kuri Sparrow, the smart Socotra Golden-winged Grosbeak and the rare Socotra Bunting.
+The local forms of the Long-billed Pipit and Great Grey Shrike may also merit being treated as full species (Socotra Pipit and Socotra Shrike, respectively).

 Other exciting resident or breeding species likely to be found during our visit to Socotra include Socotra Cormorant, Red-billed Tropicbird, Masked Booby, Jouanin’s Petrel, Persian Shearwater, Cream-coloured Courser, Sooty Gull, Lichtenstein’s Sandgrouse, Bruce’s Green Pigeon, Nubian Nightjar (which can be hard to find), Forbes-Watson’s Swift and Somali Starling.

-Regular migrants and winter visitors include Garganey, Greater Flamingo, Wilson’s Storm Petrel, Glossy Ibis, Squacco, Indian Pond, Grey and Purple Herons, Western Cattle, Little and Western Reef Egrets, Spotted Crake, Grey (or Black-bellied), Pacific Golden, Little Ringed and Common Ringed Plovers, Lesser and Greater Sand Plovers, Eurasian Curlew, Eurasian Whimbrel, Bar-tailed Godwit, Ruddy Turnstone, Little and Temminck’s Stints, Curlew, Common, Green and Wood Sandpipers, Common Snipe, Common Greenshank, Greater, Crested, Lesser Crested, Sandwich and Common Terns, European Roller, Barn Swallow, Isabelline, Pied and Desert Wheatears, and Western Yellow and White Wagtails.
+Regular migrants and winter visitors include Garganey, Greater Flamingo, Wilson’s Storm Petrel, Glossy Ibis, Squacco, Indian Pond, Grey and Purple Herons, Western Cattle and Little Egrets, Western Reef Heron, Spotted Crake, Grey (or Black-bellied), Pacific Golden, Little Ringed and Common Ringed Plovers, Tibetan and Greater Sand Plovers, Eurasian Curlew, Eurasian Whimbrel, Bar-tailed Godwit, Ruddy Turnstone, Little and Temminck’s Stints, Curlew, Common, Green and Wood Sandpipers, Common Snipe, Common Greenshank, Greater, Crested, Lesser Crested, Sandwich and Common Terns, European Roller, Barn Swallow, Isabelline, Pied and Desert Wheatears, and Western Yellow and White Wagtails.

-An exciting feature of our Socotra expedition will be a two nights visit to remote Abd al Kuri island, some 6 hours by boat from Socotra proper.
+[Subject to permission, we will make a two-night visit to remote Abd al Kuri island, some 6 hours by boat from Socotra proper.
 This is the home of the endemic Abd al Kuri Sparrow, a species hardly seen by birders, and there is also a great chance to see seabirds as we travel to and from the island.
 As with Socotra itself, landbird migrants often make a landfall on this remote isle, so we could well turn up some interesting species.
 We have even found a Somali Fiscal here, which was only the 2nd record for the Socotra archipelago.

 Expect very simple camping on Abd al Kuri with minimal washing facilities (all water has to be taken with us) and no toilet tent.
-A fine sand beach and blue water is available close by our camp.
+A fine sand beach and blue water are available close to our camp.
 Transport will be by two of the open local fishing boats.
 Seas are typically rather calm, but we stress typically.
-The visit to the island is subject to permission from the local authorities at the time of the tour and weather conditions.
+The visit to the island is subject to permission from the local authorities at the time of the tour, as well as prevailing weather conditions.]

-Socotra: Day 8 After some final birding, we will reluctantly leave this peaceful island today.
-Our expedition ends around midday.
+After some final birding, we will reluctantly leave this peaceful island today.
+Our tour ends around midday.

 SOCOTRA TOUR REPORT 2024